Humidity in living spaces

 Simply put, the term humidity, or humidity for short, means the proportion of water vapor in the ambient air.
 For a more precise definition, this term is divided into absolute and relative humidity.

 The absolute humidity is the simple indication of how many grams of water are in one cubic meter of air.
-The relative humidity, in turn, is more complicated to determine because it indicates what percentage of the maximum water vapor content is currently in the air.
+The determination of the relative humidity is more complicated because it indicates what percentage of the maximum water vapor content is currently in the air.

 It is important to know that the air can only hold a certain amount of water.
 How large this amount is depends very much on the temperature.
 Cold air absorbs less water vapor than warm air.
 The rule here is: the higher the temperature, the more water vapor the air can absorb.